jrmoulton/jrmoulton-web/content/starting_open_source.md

 ### More work with slint

-Since that first PR I've been able to open a few other PR's on the slint project.

-But on these ones I actually dug into the code.
+Since that first PR I've been able to open a few other PR's on the slint project but on these I actually dug into the code.

-When I was working on these PRs I still had no idea how to grok a codebase that I hadn't personally written and I was fairly new to Rust at the time.
+When I was working on these PRs I still had no idea how to grok a codebase that I hadn't personally written **_and_** I was fairly new to Rust at the time.

-Slowly bit by bit I was able to find my way around the codebase and find the relevant parts of the code.
+Slowly, bit by bit (haha), I was able to find my way around the codebase and find the relevant parts of the code.

-Funny Side note: This was probably the first time that I really realized how useful "Goto Definition" could be.
+- Funny Side note: This was probably the first time that I really realized how useful "Goto Definition" could be.

 One of the code changes that I made that was actually merged was adding some built-in functions to the slint language.

-It took a while to find all of the different places in the codebase that needed to be changes to implement the new features but the result was satisfying.

 ```rust
     Expression::BuiltinFunctionReference(BuiltinFunction::Log, _) => {